Editor’s Note: This article first appeared in the October 2018 edition of TTAC’s Insiders member newsletter.

 At its core is the concept of “subtle energy”, which is difficult to measure, of very low intensity, and believed to be responsible for sustaining and promoting life processes in biological systems.
 Subtle energy can be either physical or non-physical.

 Biofield Therapies in North American Healthcare: An Overview

 Biofield therapies are a subcategory of energy medicine.
 These practices have been developed in many diverse cultures over thousands of years.
 Since then, they have also evolved to be taught and practiced in many ways.

-Typical biofield therapies seen in North American healthcare systems include healing touch, polarity therapy, therapeutic touch, Qi- or chi gong, and Reiki.3 Controlled trials of biofield therapies have been shown to improve mood and quality of life, along with reducing pain, fatigue, and other side effects of cancer therapy.
+Typical biofield therapies seen in North American healthcare systems include healing touch, polarity therapy, and therapeutic touch.3 Controlled trials of biofield therapies have been shown to improve mood and quality of life, along with reducing pain, fatigue, and other side effects of cancer therapy.

 All these healing modalities share a few common assumptions: